bethropolis/localgo/README.md

 ---

 **LocalGo** - Professional file sharing for the modern era.
-Built with ❤️ in Go.# localgo
+Built with ❤️ in Go.